baxpr/conncalc/README.md

   [connprep](https://github.com/baxpr/connprep).
 This may be supplied in atlas space or subject native space.
 The first two are 4D time series, the last a single 3D image.

 - `roi_niigz`.
 ROI image.
-This may be an image existing within the container (e.g. the MNI space 'AABHHIP_LR.nii.gz', see src/rois/README.md).
+This may be an image existing within the container (see `rois/README.md`).
 Or, it may be any supplied image.
 In the latter case, `roilabel_csv` must also be supplied; this file must contain Label and Region columns, or may be the STATS output of a slant assessor.
 The ROI image must be already be aligned with the T1 and the fMRI (though needn't be sampled to